XieJChris/Formation-thrust-faults-in-Mercury-NSP/README.md

 # Dating the contraction of Mercury: From the perspective of mantle convection
-* Supplementary for *Dating the contraction of Mercury*.
+* Supplementary for *Dating the contraction of Mercury: From the perspective of mantle convection*.

 * This repository only contains the source code of the 2-D convectional simulation.